 }

-We iterate over all rows (first loop) and all columns (second loop) of the matrix C and for each element of C we calculate the dot product (third loop) between the corresponding rows and columns of matrices A and B. It’s always good to start with simple and robust implementation that can later be used to test optimized implementations for correctness.
+We iterate over all rows (first loop) and all columns (second loop) of C and for each element of C we calculate the dot product (third loop) between the corresponding rows and columns of matrices A and B. It’s always good to start with simple and robust algorithm that can later be used to test optimized implementations.

 Kernel